 Specification of different types of bricks

-a) Machine made bricks
+a) Machine-made bricks

-Bricks shall be of uniform deep red or copper color, thoroughly burnt without being vitrified, regular in shape and size and shall have sharp and suare sides and edges and parallel faces for uniformity in the thickness of the courses of brickwork.
-Bricks shall be first class machine made bricks of quality approved by the engineer and free from grit and other impurities such as lime, iron and other deleterious salts.
-They shall be uniform shaped, well-burnt, sound and hard with sharp edges and shall emit ringing sound when struck with a mallet.
+Bricks shall be of uniform deep red or copper color, thoroughly burnt without being vitrified, regular in shape and size and shall have sharp and square sides and edges and parallel faces for uniformity in the thickness of the courses of brickwork.
+Bricks shall be the first-class machine made bricks of quality approved by the engineer and free from grit and other impurities such as lime, iron and other deleterious salts.
+They shall be uniform shaped, well-burnt, sound and hard with sharp edges and shall emit a ringing sound when struck with a mallet.
 The size of the brick shall be 24cm X l l.2cm X 5.7cm unless otherwise specified, with a tolerance of ± 3mm in each direction.
 The compressive strength shall be more than 3.5 N/mm2

 b) Chimney made bricks

-Bricks shall be first class chimney made bricks of quality approved by the engineer and free from grit and other impurities such as lime, iron and other deleterious salts.
+Bricks shall be first-class chimney made bricks of quality approved by the engineer and free from grit and other impurities such as lime, iron and other deleterious salts.
 They shall be uniform shaped, well-burnt, sound and hard with sharp edges and shall emit ringing sound when struck with a mallet.
 The size of the brick shall be 22.9cm X 1 l .2cm X 5.5cm unless otherwise specified with a tolerance of ± 3mm in each direction.
 The compressive strength shall be more than 3.5 N/mm.
 The bricks

 shall be provided with frogs.